 - Maritime Declaration of Health

-- ship’s logs, medical logs and (for passenger vessels) gastrointestinal illness logs
+- Ship’s logs, medical logs and (for passenger ships) gastrointestinal illness logs

-On completing the physical inspection the Health Protection Officer will report to the Ship’s Master or Executive Officer to discuss the ship’s condition and any directives for remedial or control measures.
+On completing the physical inspection the health protection officer will report to the Ship’s Master or a Senior Officer to discuss the ship’s condition and any remediation requirements or control measures.

 Hazards that may affect the crew, and occupational health and safety risks, do not form part of regular ship sanitation certificate inspections.
 They are the responsibility of the bodies regulating the maritime industry.